Babylon: Excavations

-Only the Koldewey expedition recovered artifacts from the Old Babylonian period.
-These included 967 clay tablets (along with 564 tablets from the Middle Babylonian period), stored in private houses, with Sumerian literature and lexical documents.
+Artifacts, including pieces of the Ishtar Gate and hundreds of recovered tablets, were sent back to Germany, where Koldewey's colleague Walter Andrae reconstructed them into displays at the Vorderasiatisches Museum Berlin.
+The Koldewey expedition recovered artifacts from the Old Babylonian period.
+These included 967 clay tablets, with 564 tablets from the Middle Babylonian period, stored in private houses, with Sumerian literature and lexical documents.
+The German archaeologists fled before oncoming British troops in 1917, and again, many objects went missing in the following years.